 At the end of Kannazuki no Miko, Chikane declares her love to Himeko, after being mortally wounded by Himeko herself, which was all part of her plan... a plan that hits a bit of a snag when Himeko declares her love for Chikane.
 That pretty much triggers a string of events that ends in a subversion of this trope as Chikane returns to Himeko after being erased from existence.

-Also, Shirley confesses her feelings to Lelouch as she's bleeding out through a bullet wound.
+Also, Shirley confesses her feelings to Lelouch as she's bleeding out through a fatal stomach wound.

-In the movie, Michel survives, instead the dying declaring of love is given to Alto who confesses to Sheryl, before he either dies or is folded into another galaxy and she falls in a coma.
+In the movie, Michel survives, instead the dying declaring of love is given to...
+Alto who confesses to Sheryl, before he either dies or is folded into another galaxy and she falls in a coma.
 Wordof God says he returns and she wakes up, though..

 Mai-Hime sort of does this, with Mai trying to tell Tate her feelings for him while he's green-sparking and dying after Yatagarasu is killed.
 He comes back later, but is apparently able to put his feelings for Mai into more concrete terms.